dodogeny/bastion-maven-plugin-community/README.md

 ## 🚀 Upgrade to Enterprise Edition

+> **⚠️ IMPORTANT NOTICE**: We are currently working on the Enterprise Edition of Bastion Maven Plugin.
+The enterprise features and licensing system are still in development.
+We will communicate when the Enterprise Edition is ready for production use.

 Ready to unlock advanced security features? **Bastion Enterprise** provides everything in the Community Edition plus powerful enterprise-grade capabilities.

 ### 🆚 Community vs Enterprise Comparison